Nagri, Chhattisgarh

 Nagri is a town and nagar panchayat in the Dhamtari district of the Indian state of Chhattisgarh.
-It is located 64 kilometres from the district headquarters, Dhamtari. and 145 kilometres from state capital, Raipur.
+It is located 64 kilometers from the district headquarters, Dhamtari, and 145 kilometres from the state capital of Chhattisgarh, Raipur.

-Mukundpur (3 kilometres away), Malhari (5 kilometres away), Sihawa (6 kilometres), Bhitarras (6 kilometres away) and Goregaon (6 kilometres away) are nearby villages to Nagri.
+Geography

+Mukundpur, Malhari, Sihawa, Bhitarras, and Goregaon villages are nearby.
 Nagri is surrounded by Narharpur Tehsil to its west, Gariyaband Tehsil to its north, Baderajpur Tehsil to its south and Mainpur Tehsil to its east.

-Kanker, Dhamtari, Gobranawapara, Gariyaband and Umarkote are all nearby cities to Nagri.
+Nearby cities include Kanker, Dhamtari, Gobranawapara, Gariyaband and Umarkote.

+Nagri is covered by jungles and mountains and the Mahnadi river, sometimes called the 'lifeline of Chhattisgarh', originates from Sihawa Hills, 8 kilometres from Nagri.